Search Engine Optimization

 Ensure that all of the web pages in your website include descriptive titles.
 These should refer to the content of the page and be as specific as possible.
 In some instances, search engines may truncate titles in their results, and your title or description may be abbreviated if it exceeds a particular search engine's limit.
-Keep this in mind and make your title about five to 10 words in length, including relevant keywords and the department name.
-Start with the most specific information about the given web page and then move toward general information.
+Keep this in mind and make your title about 130 characters (including spaces) in length, including relevant keywords.
+The department name is automatically appended to the end of the title by OU Campus.
 For example:

 <title>Program or Service | Department Name</title>

 tag contains a snippet of up to 320 characters that summarizes a page's content.
-Search engines show the meta description in search results mostly when the searched for phrase is contained in the description, so relevant keywords should be included.
+However, to ensure that your description is not truncated, you should try to limit your description to about 130 characters (including spaces) in length.
+Search engines show the meta description in search results mostly when the queried phrase is contained in the description, so relevant keywords should be included.
 In OU Campus, the meta description is populated by the "Description" field, just below the "Title" field, of the Properties tab while in Edit mode.

 Content on the page